Gavrielfps/Gavrielfps/README.md

 **`Boy learning programming (artist, student and curious)`**

 Hello!
-My name is Dom Henry (in Brazilian portuguese "Dom Henrique"), and i'm learning to code.
+My name is **Dom Henry** (in Brazilian portuguese "***Dom Henrique***"), and i'm learning to code.
 I've been interessed in technology since i was child.
 I believe that programming, whether back-end or front-end, can help development of humanity.
 I speak fluently portuguese and recently been increasing my british english.
 I plan to learn french and italian as well.
 I like drawing, math, video editing, researching and many of things.
 <!--
    <p align="left">